ipavl/notepad-10k/README.md

 * Finnish
 * Japanese

+Additional languages can be added by adding files to the "language" directory in the same style as the sample ones.
+The program will automatically load them on launch.

 The source-code of the program is approximately 10kb without any commented lines, prior to adding switching languages on the fly support.